 What walks do you have that will suit me when I have qualified?

 I have a walk to suit everyone from a slow paced Wellbeing walk where we amble along at 25 to 30 min miles whist taking in all that nature wants to offer and petting all the wonderful dogs we meet along the way.
-Then there are the Stamina Walks that vary from 3 to 4.5 miles at 20-22 min miles build up your stamina & fitness.
-Then we have Endurance walks that start at 5 miles and go up to Half Marathon distances of 13 miles at the same pace.
+Then there are the Stamina Walks that vary from 3 to 4.5 miles at 17-22 min miles build up your stamina & fitness.
+Then we have Endurance walks that start at 5 miles and go up to Half Marathon distances of 13 miles and the pace will vary to suit the terrain.
 We also have Fitness walks that are short and faster to get the heart rate going so plenty to choose from to keep you fit and losing those lbs.
 All walks have varied terrains with some good hills to give you that perfect low impact all over body workout that you have been looking for.

 Can I just turn up for a walk?